General course and unit information 2010

 - Collusion occurs when a student obtains the agreement of another person for a fraudulent purpose with the intent of obtaining an advantage in submitting an assignment or other work.

-The University's policy on plagiarism and collusion is available in The Guide.
-Statute 4.1 - Student Misconduct (PDF, 74.0 KB) also contains important information regarding academic misconduct, including plagiarism and collusion.
+The University's policy on plagiarism and collusion# is available at The Guide.
+Regulation 04.01(01) - Student Discipline also contains important information regarding academic misconduct, including plagiarism and collusion.
 Further guidance is also available in your Faculty Student Manual.

 Faculty of Arts and Education